Mastercard-Gateway/gateway-ios-sdk/README.md

 ### Configuration
-Initialize the SDK with your Gateway region and merchant ID.
+In order to use the SDK, you must initialize the Gateway object with your merchant ID and your gateway's region.
+If you are unsure about which region to select, please direct your inquiry to your gateway support team.

 > Possible region values include, `GatewayRegion.northAmerica`, `GatewayRegion.asiaPacific` and `GatewayRegion.europe`
 ```